Degenerative Spine Disorders

 • Unable to control your bladder and bowel with the onset of back pain

-Multiple factors are involved in causing degenerative spine disorders.
-Such as:
+Multiple factors contribute to degenerative spine disorders, such as:

 ● Ageing